elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 * Some knowledge in Machine Learning or Deep Learning is highly recommended
   - You may take one of these courses: **'Machine Learning  in Python'**, **'Deep Learning'**
-* Some basic knowledge of Python is highly recommended.
+* Some basic knowledge of Python is helpful
   Our labs utilize Python language.
-But Python is a very easy language to learn.
+Python is a very easy language to learn.
 So even you don't have previous exposure to Python, you will be able to complete the labs.

 ## Lab environment